-• Remote access.
+- Remote access.
 The simplest use of the OGSA data services is to access remote data resources across the Grid.
 The services hide the communication mechanism from the client; if necessary they can also hide the exact location of the remote data.
-An optimization of this is to cache some of the data in a local resource.

-• Staging.
-When jobs are executed on a remote resource, the data services are often used to move input data to that resource ready for the job to run, and then to move the result to an appropriate place.

-- Replication.
-To improve availability and to reduce access times, the same data can be stored in multiple locations across the Grid. - Federation.
-The OGSA data services allow the creation of a virtual data resource that incorporates data from multiple data sources that are created and maintained separately.
-When a client queries the virtual resource, the query is compiled into sub-queries and operations that extract the appropriate information from the underlying federated resources and return it in the appropriate format. - Derivation.
+An optimization of this is to cache some of the data in a local resource. - Staging.
+When jobs are executed on a remote resource, the data services are often used to copy input data to that resource ready for the job to run, and then to move the result to an appropriate place. - Replication.
+To improve availability and to reduce access times, the same data can be stored in multiple locations across the Grid.
+Updates to data in one location may be propagated to the others according to a specified consistency policy. - Federation.
+The OGSA data services can integrate data from multiple data sources that are created and maintained separately.
+Clients may access the integrated data via the OGSA data access interface.
+When a client queries this interface, the query is compiled into sub-queries and operations that extract the appropriate information from the underlying federated resources and return it in the appropriate format.
+The implementation is also likely to involve data transformation, data combination and caching. - Derivation.
 The OGSA data services support the automatic generation of one data resource from another. - Metadata.
-Data that describes OGSA data services or other data is fundamental to the Grid.
-In the simplest form, this is just another use of the OGSA data services.
-In addition, OGSA provides support for maintaining links between data and metadata.

-3.5.2.3 Supply & Demand Meta Model
+One data service can be used to store descriptions of data held in other data services.
+As an example, a replicated file system may choose to store descriptions of the files in a central catalogue.

+3.5.2.3 Basic structure